abdallaoui-dev/file-bundler/README.md

 # File bundler

-File bundler is a tool that allows you to bundle multiple files into a single file for easy distribution and sharing.
+File-bundler is a tool that allows you to bundle multiple files into a single file for easy distribution and sharing.

 ## Features